Greg Paulus

 Gregory Russell Paulus (born July 3, 1986) is an American basketball coach and former player who is the head coach of the Niagara Purple Eagles men's basketball team.
-He previously served as an assistant basketball coach for Louisville, Ohio State, and George Washington University.
+He previously served as an assistant basketball coach for Louisville, Ohio State and George Washington University.
 Paulus is a former multi-sport athlete, playing college basketball as a point guard on the Duke University men's team and later football at Syracuse University.

 Biography

 Greg Paulus was born in Medina, Ohio, and grew up in Appleton, Wisconsin, before moving to the Syracuse suburb of Manlius, New York.
-He has six siblings: David, Matt, Dan, Chris, Mike, and Sarah.
+He has six siblings: David, Matt, Dan, Chris, Mike and Sarah.
 He was named Gatorade Athlete of the Year due to his accomplishments in football and basketball.
-Paulus was the quarterback of the 2004 Christian Brothers Academy football team, which won the New York State Championship by defeating New Rochelle High School and Ray Rice 41–35 in the title game at the Carrier Dome in Syracuse.
+Paulus was the quarterback of the 2004 Christian Brothers Academy football team, which won the New York State Championship by defeating New Rochelle High School and future NFL player Ray Rice 41–35 in the title game at the Carrier Dome in Syracuse.
 Paulus was also named New York State Mr. Basketball following his senior season at CBA.
 He was ranked as the number one recruit out of high school.

 College basketball

 Paulus received scholarship offers to play football at the University of Miami and Notre Dame.
-He also received basketball scholarship offers from Duke, Syracuse, Georgetown, Florida, and North Carolina.
-He chose to play basketball and joined the Duke Blue Devils.
+He also received basketball scholarship offers from Duke, Syracuse, Georgetown, Florida and North Carolina.
+He chose to play basketball and joined Duke.